“Poor planning on your part does not constitute an emergency on my part.” (Bob Carter)

 He does not listen very well.

 In such instances, there was a time when I would verbalize my irritation and either let others flounder in their faults or at the very least be uncomfortable in the wrath of my irritation.
-But then Colossians 3:13 got into my spirit:
+Then Colossians 3:13 got into my spirit:

 For years, I simply did not want to make allowances.
 I wanted to correct people.
 I wanted to be justified in walking away in times of emergency or at least in making my annoyance clear as I bailed them out once again.
 Unfortunately, those reactions only allowed my emotions to rule and failed to cultivate relationships.

-Doesn’t that mean they will, but I can only control my end of the “each other” and no one else’s.
+Doesn’t mean they will, but I can only control my end of the each other and no one else’s.
 This involves realizing that making allowances doesn’t mean saying the faults are okay and don’t need changed; instead, it means that we take the fact that we all have faults into consideration and our New Nature Relationships strengthen as grace flows.

 - Tenderhearted mercy – Making undeserved allowances in a way that avoids hurting the offender even when justified in doing so.